Piscine Tournesol

-A Piscine Tournesol or Sunflower Pool is a type of pool built in France on an industrial scale in the late 1970s and early 1980s.
+A Piscine Tournesol or Sunflower Pool is a type of swimming pool built in France on an industrial scale in the late 1970s and early 1980s.

 183 pools were built as a result of the French government's "Operation 1,000 pools" program.

 Background

 "Operation 1,000 pools" was launched in 1969 and led by Joseph Comiti, the Secretary of State for Youth, Sports, and Leisure.

 The purpose of the program was to promote swimming on a national level following disappointing results at the 1968 Summer Olympics and two accidents in 1969 that resulted in the deaths of 43 children.

-Between 600 and 700 pools were built in 5 styles (Iris, Sky, Sun, Duck, and Sunflower).
+Between 600 and 700 pools were built in five styles (Iris, Sky, Sun, Duck, and Sunflower).
 The Sunflower style edged out the others, winning two design competitions.

 The Sunflower pool was the design of architect Bernard Schoeller, with Thémis Constantinidis as engineer, and the Matra company providing materials.

 Out of the 250 Sunflower pools that were planned, 183 were built.